spiral/docs/queue/configuration.md

 ```

 ## Pipelines
-Every issues job must be placed into a designated queue pipeline.
-Spiral is able to push and consume tasks from multiple
+Every issued job must go into a designated queue pipeline.
+Spiral can push and consume tasks from multiple
-pipelines, however, you must clearly outline which pipelines are available.
+pipelines.
+However, you must clearly outline which pipelines are available.

 Each pipeline has to be associated with a queue broker: